LSESU Essay vs John Locke vs Marshall Society: Which Economics Competition (2026)

 | Subject scope | Economics only | Ten subjects incl. an Economics category | Economics only |

-| Word limit | 1,500 words (excl. references) | 2,000 words (excl. diagrams, tables, notes, bibliography) | Around 1,250 words (confirm on the official site) |
+| Word limit | 1,500 words (excl. references) | 2,000 words (excl. diagrams, tables, notes, bibliography) | Not stated on the competition page — confirm with the Society before drafting |

-| Questions | 5 set questions; answer one | 3 questions in the Economics category; answer one | Several set prompts; answer one |
+| Questions | 5 set questions; answer one | 3 questions in the Economics category; answer one | 6 set titles for 2026; answer one |

-| 2026 deadline | 1 September 2026, 23:59 GMT+1 | 31 May 2026 (paid late windows to 7 / 21 June) | Typically late August (confirm 2026 date) |
+| 2026 deadline | 1 September 2026, 23:59 GMT+1 | 31 May 2026 (paid late windows to 7 / 21 June) | 30 August 2026, 11.59pm BST — late entries not accepted |

 | Entry fee | Free | Free to enter; fees only for late submission | Free |